Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-04-Developing-solutions-with-code/04-05-Debugging-Tools-and-Techniques/index.md

 ## The Factorial Debugging Activity

-Let's work through the specific activity from the module plan: debugging a factorial function that returns wrong results for input 0.
+Let's work through debugging a factorial function that returns wrong results for input 0.

 ### The Buggy Factorial Function